nazoadiego/Kinoko/README.md

 - [ ] Fix the grid of the dashboard so that the space between cards display evenly
 - [ ] Active class for current timebox
 - [ ] Mushroom forest orbs
+- [ ] Add overflow scroll to the task grid
 - [ ] Check that it looks good on fanny's laptop (we could just look at the dimensions of her screen)

 ### Low priority